Growth Achievement Transformation Enrichment - GATE

 Our purpose is to help Neurodivergent students become successful independent adults.

 GATE was created to serve the Neurodiverse community at ASU.
+A major focus of the program is development of executive function skills and strategies.
 Student Accessibility and Inclusive Learning Services in partnership with The T. Denny Sanford School of Social and Family Dynamics and Career Services offers the following support for students.

 Program elements: